 Siena’s legend on how it was founded is less than salubrious.
 The she-wolf was foster-mother to twin-brothers’ Romulus (Rome’s founder) and Remus.

 The sons of Remus (Senius and Aschius) fled to the hills and founded Siena, following their father’s murder by his brother Romulus.

 So much to see and so very little time…

-Believed to be first settled in 900–400 BC by the Etruscans, a must-see is Siena’s UNESCO World Heritage elegant Historic Centre, which dates back to the 12th and 15th centuries – a feast for the eyes.
+Siena is believed to be first settled in 900–400 BC by the Etruscans.
+A must-see is Siena’s UNESCO World Heritage elegant Historic Centre, which dates back to the 12th and 15th centuries – a feast for the eyes.

-What better way to explore when travelling than to not have a plan and be time-constricted… just meander the cobbled paths and it won’t be long until you’re confronted by yet another wonderful monument, medieval building, and spectacular site.
+What better way to explore when travelling than to not have anything planned or be time-constricted…just meander the cobbled paths and it’s not long until you’re confronted by yet another wonderful monument, medieval building, art piece, and spectacular site.